csecht/CountBOINCtasks/README.md

 ### Stand-alone versions (no Python installation needed!)
 #### gcount_tasks.exe - Windows
-A **Windows** standalone of gcount-tasks.py is available.
+A **Windows** standalone of gcount-tasks is available.
 Download and extract the GitHub distribution package as outlined above.
 Inside the `CountBOINCtasks-master/Standalone_distributables` folder is `GcountTasks_win.zip`, which is an archived folder of files necessary for running the Windows executable.
 Alternatively, this distributable archive can be downloaded directly from  https://github.com/csecht/CountBOINCtasks/blob/master/Standalone_distributables/GcountTasks_win.zip.
 Select 'Extract All' for the downloaded ZIP file.
 Within the extracted GcountTasks folder is the executable, `gcount-tasks.exe` (the .exe extension may not show, depending on your system view settings).
 Double-click `gcount-tasks.exe` to launch.
 You will likely first need to permit Windows to open it: from the pop-up warning, click on "more info", then follow the prompts to open the program.
 The `GcountTasks` folder can be placed anywhere; you may want to create a shortcut of `gcount-tasks.exe` and place it in a convenient location.
 The `GcountTasks_win` distributable was created with `py2exe` from https://pypi.org/project/py2exe/

-Instructions for how to create your own stand-alone from the gcount-tasks.py script are in Standalone_distributables/setup_README.txt.
+Instructions for how to create your own stand-alone from the gcount-tasks script are in Standalone_distributables/setup_README.txt.

 #### GcountTasks.app - MacOS
-A **MacOS** standalone of gcount-tasks.py is available.
+A **MacOS** standalone of gcount-tasks is available.
 Download and extract the GitHub distribution package as outlined above.
 Inside CountBOINCtasks-master/Standalone_distributables folder is `GcountTasks_mac.app.zip`.
 Unzip that (just double click and follow the prompts) to install the `GcountTasks.app` program, which you can place where you like.
 Alternatively, the distributable app can be downloaded directly from https://github.com/csecht/CountBOINCtasks/blob/master/Standalone_distributables/GcountTasks_mac.app.zip. `GcountTasks.app` was created with `py2app` from https://pypi.org/project/py2app/

 The first time you try to open the app, however, you will get a message saying it can't be opened.
 Click "Cancel", go into System Preferences > Security & Privacy, click the "Open anyway" button, then "Open".
 It does not open initially because it was not downloaded from the Apple Store or from a recognized Apple developer.